-This metric measures the percentage of long-term stay residents demonstrating symptoms of depression.
-Many believe this is a reliable measure of resident quality of care.
+This is a measure of the percent of long-term residents who are showing signs of depression.
+Many in the industry argue that this is a reasonable measure of quality of care.

 Appropriate Vaccine Usage

-This indicates the percent of patients that have received the flu and pneumonia vaccines.
-High vaccination rates should be standard at this point.
+This tells you the percent of patients who were given the pneumonia and flu vaccines.
+Higher vaccination rates should be the norm at this point.